 Rodney Billups enters his fifth year with the University of Colorado men's basketball team and his third year as an assistant coach on Tad Boyle’s staff.

-During his first two years (2010-12) on the CU staff, Billups was the director basketball operations, Billups was an integral part of the behind-of-the-scenes success of back-to-back 24-win campaigns of the Buffaloes program with travel, scheduling, and the day-to-day operations of the program.
-In the summer, he is director of the CU basketball summer camps, which has seen a record number of participants each summer.
+During his first two years (2010-12) on the CU staff, Billups was the director basketball operations where he was an integral part of the behind-of-the-scenes success of back-to-back 24-win campaigns of the Buffaloes program with travel, scheduling, and the day-to-day operations of the program.
+He is also the co-director of the CU basketball summer camps, which has seen a record number of participants each summer.

 When he was promoted to the coaching staff as an assistant coach prior to the 2012-13 season, the Buffaloes didn’t skip a beat.
 Billups continued CU’s excellence on the bench enjoying their finest seasons-to-date with a 21-win campaign in 2012-13, and 23 wins in 2013-14, the third-most victories in school history.
 The 92 victories are the most ever in any four-year span in school history; in addition, the four-straight seasons of post-season play and three-straight NCAA Tournament berths, are both school marks.

 Last year, the Buffaloes capped another successful season, an NCAA Tournament berth.
 In addition, his assistance helped CU tie for a third place finish in the final conference standings, CU’s highest conference finish in 18 years.